Akiko Yajima

 Akiko Yajima (矢島 晶子, Yajima Akiko) is a Japanese voice actress from Kashiwazaki, Niigata.
-Her best-known role is as the title character Shinnosuke Nohara in the long-running anime series Crayon Shin-chan.
+Her best-known role is as the titular character Shinnosuke Nohara in the long-running television anime series Crayon Shin-chan.
 She also voices Mipple in the original Futari wa Pretty Cure, Sally Yoshinaga in The Brave Express Might Gaine, Paffy Pafuricia in Haō Taikei Ryū Knight, Relena Peacecraft in Mobile Suit Gundam Wing, Ayumi Himekawa in Glass Mask, Riku and Diva in Blood+, Longlong in Shizuku-chan and Kohaku in Inuyasha.
 In video games, she voices Annie Barrs in Tales of series, and has dubbed for Anakin Skywalker and Harry Potter in some of the live-action films and video games.
 She is also known for being the voice of Spyro the Dragon in the Spyro video games, which she retired from in 2000.
 On June 29, 2018, Akiko Yajima retired from her career as Shinnosuke Nohara's voice actress and newly announced that Yumiko Kobayashi took over the role as Shinnosuke Nohara.

 On August 1, 2024, Across Entertainment announced that Yajima has joined the agency under the name Aki Uechi (うえち あき, Uechi Aki).
 She reverted to her real name on April 1, 2025.